hanlizhang/first-move/PRD.md

 - Guest mode is a complete local profile.
 Optional email-OTP accounts add Free cross-device sync.
 - “I'm Stuck” works independently and is the primary product path; Morning Start is a complementary entry.
 - Five fixed directions organize local templates, tasks, habits, and AI output.
-- Assisted First Moves choose and display an intended duration from fixed 2, 5, 10, or 25 minute bounds; independently, Web Quick Countdown retains its 50-minute preset and validated custom duration, while Intentional Entertainment uses 5 or 10 minutes.
+- Assisted First Moves choose and display an intended duration from fixed 2, 5, 10, or 25 minute bounds.
+Normal Focus on Web and Mobile supports 2/5/10/25/50-minute Countdown presets, validated custom duration, and Stopwatch even when its direction is Intentional Entertainment; only the dedicated Intentional Entertainment flow is limited to 5/10 minutes.
 - Effort receives gentle feedback, while missed days and failed or cancelled sessions receive no punishment.
 - AI is optional and user-initiated; local templates and manual controls are always available.
 - RevenueCat is authoritative for Pro; Supabase Auth UUID is its App User ID.
-- Free includes 5 lifetime introductory AI actions.
-Pro daily limits are 1 plan, 3 toothbrush verifications, and 5 Make this smaller requests.
+- Authenticated Free users receive 5 lifetime introductory AI actions.
+Guest is also intended to receive 5, but durable server-side Guest identity/enforcement remains an unresolved TASK-11 design item.
+The quota system is not implemented; Pro product limits remain 1 plan, 3 toothbrush verifications, and 5 Make this smaller requests per local day.
 - OpenAI-backed features launch only in supported international markets, use `gpt-5.6-luna` with short structured outputs and no automatic retries, and keep credentials server-side.